10 Things for LGBTQ Parents to Do 50 Days Before the Election

 7. If you plan to wait until Election Day (Tuesday, November 5), prepare in advance.
 Look up your polling place.
 Note its hours and what ID, if any, you need to bring.
 Figure out how you’re going to get there and at what time.
 Put it on your calendar.
 (Note that Lyft is offering free or discounted rides to the polls on Election Day; Uber has in the past, but has not yet announced plans for 2024.)

 8. Plan ahead for childcare coverage if you need it.
 Consider coordinating with another parent to alternate voting and watching the kids.
-(Or plan to take your kid(s) to the polls to show them how participatory democracy works.)
+Alternatively, plan to take your kid(s) to the polls to show them how participatory democracy works.
+Bring snacks and games in case you get stuck in line.

 9. Ask friends, relatives, and neighbors when they plan to vote.
 Offer to help them get there—or ask for help yourself, if needed.
 And even if you and those you know don’t need help, planning to go together may motivate you all.